gokhanettin/gokhanettin.github.io/_posts/2016-07-11-1-driverless-car-simple-pid-path-tracking.md

 subjects.
 Path tracking control, localization, obstacle avoidance, and path planning.
 I hope to cover multiple approaches for each subject as I learn them.
-I use [Jupyter Notebook][7] to study and document theoretical concepts and implement them on Arduino to see how they look like in practice.
+I use [Jupyter Notebook][7] to study and document theoretical concepts and implement them on an Arduino UNO to see how they look like in practice.

 Here is the video for the first part in the series.
 Please see the [my git repository][9] for the details.